tcltk/tcl/doc/markdown/namespace.md

 : Returns a boolean value that describes whether the command *command* exists and is an ensemble command.
 This command only ever returns an error if the number of arguments to the command is wrong.

 When called, an ensemble command takes its first argument and looks it up (according to the rules described below) to discover a list of words to replace the ensemble command and subcommand with.
 The resulting list of words is then evaluated (with no further substitutions) as if that was what was typed originally (i.e. by passing the list of words through **Tcl_EvalObjv**) and returning the result of the command.
 Note that it is legal to make the target of an ensemble rewrite be another (or even the same) ensemble command.
-The ensemble command will not be visible through the use of the **uplevel** or **info level** commands.
+The ensemble command will not be visible through the use of the [uplevel] or [info level][info] commands.

 ## Ensemble options

 The following options, supported by the **namespace ensemble create** and **namespace ensemble configure** commands, control how an ensemble command behaves:

 [-map]{.lit}
-: When non-empty, this option supplies a dictionary that provides a mapping from subcommand names to a list of prefix words to substitute in place of the ensemble command and subcommand words (in a manner similar to an alias created with **interp alias**; the words are not reparsed after substitution); if the first word of any target is not fully qualified when set, it is assumed to be relative to the *current* namespace and changed to be exactly that (that is, it is always fully qualified when read).
+: When non-empty, this option supplies a dictionary that provides a mapping from subcommand names to a list of prefix words to substitute in place of the ensemble command and subcommand words (in a manner similar to an alias created with [interp alias][interp]; the words are not reparsed after substitution); if the first word of any target is not fully qualified when set, it is assumed to be relative to the *current* namespace and changed to be exactly that (that is, it is always fully qualified when read).
 When this option is empty, the mapping will be from the local name of the subcommand to its fully-qualified name.
 Note that when this option is non-empty and the **-subcommands** option is empty, the ensemble subcommand names will be exactly those words that have mappings in the dictionary.

 [-parameters]{.lit}
 : This option gives a list of named arguments (the names being used during generation of error messages) that are passed by the caller of the ensemble between the name of the ensemble and the subcommand argument.
 By default, it is the empty list.